osilander/203.311/Week3/Week3.md

 ## Choosing A Plot Type

 It's often a good idea to look at your data visually.
 The challenge is: what plot type should you use?
-After a while you begin to learn what sorts of plots are particularly good at representing certain types of data.
-Nevertheless, often you just have to try different plot types and see what works.
+After a while you begin to learn what styles of plot are most well suited for representing certain types of data.
+Even then though, you often just have to try different plot types and see what works.

-Let's consider genes grouped into functional categories, such as 'immune genes', 'enzymes', 'cell wall genes' and the like.
-Classifying genes in this way is very common, and can be highly effective for distinguishing how certain types of genes change under different conditions (say, in cancer cells vs normal tissue).
+Let's consider biological items grouped into functional categories, such as 'immune genes', 'enzymes', 'cell wall genes' and the like.
+Classifying things in this way is very common, and looking for differences can be highly effective to distinguish how certain types of genes change under various conditions (say, in cancer cells versus normal tissue).

-Here is a dataset of five immune cell types and their percentage frequency under three conditions: normal tissue, the primary tumor, and a secondary tumor ('metastasis').
+Here is a dataset of five immune cell types and their percentage frequency under three conditions: in normal tissue, the primary tumor, and a secondary tumor ('metastasis').

 ```R
 cell.type <- c("eosinophils", "mast cells", "lymphocytes", "basophils", "neutrophils")